namjaejeon/ksmbd/cifsd.rst

 Each layer
 /sys/class/ksmbd-control/debug

-1. Enable SMB related debug print
+1. Enable all component prints
-	# echo "smb" > /sys/class/ksmbd-control/debug
+	# sudo ksmbd.control -d "all"

-2. Enable RDMA related print.
+2. Enable one of components(smb, auth, vfs, oplock, ipc, conn, rdma)
-	echo "rdma" > /sys/class/ksmbd-control/debug
+	# sudo ksmbd.control -d "smb"

 3. Show what prints are enable.
 	# cat/sys/class/ksmbd-control/debug
 	  [smb] auth vfs oplock ipc conn [rdma]

-4. If you want to turn all prints on, Do echo "all".
+4. Disable prints:
-	# echo "all" > /sys/class/ksmbd-control/debug
+	If you try the selected component once more, It is disabled without brackets.